runemadsen/runemadsen-2012/writings/printing-code/preparing-for-ams.md

 <img src="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/other/tif0.png" />

 Photoshop will prompt you with a "PDF Import" dialog.
-Here you need to make sure that the image is in 300dpi and matched to width/height in inches that you want to print.
+Here you need to make sure that the image is in 300 pixels per inch, and that the width and height matches your print size.

 <img src="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/other/tif1.png" />

 This will open up your PDF as a bitmap.
 Now you need to convert the color profile.
-You find that option in the "Edit" menu.
+You'll find that option in the "Edit" menu.

 <img src="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/other/tif2.png" />